Kansas Asthma Initiative

 - Validated asthma control, quality of life, and self-management questionnaires

 The guidelines for asthma care are neither simple nor user-friendly.
-Reading 440-some pages of guidelines is unrealistic for doctors during a routine busy clinic day.
+Reading 440-some pages of guidelines is unrealistic for doctors during a routine clinic day.
 In addition, rural healthcare providers often cannot specialize in one area like asthma, since they are needed to fill many roles in their communities.
 The partnership hopes to create a simplified algorithm in the future but now focuses on pooling its knowledge of the guidelines with other healthcare providers.

 Despite being one of three key components of the guidelines for asthma care, the use of spirometry is not very common in rural family practice.
 The educational partnership facilitates a better understanding of spirometry interpretation as well as reimbursement for spirometry and asthma self-management clinic services.